Skip to main content

 • manager-specific phase names and audit metadata

-Operation lifecycle coordination sits below the concrete managers and above the lock adapter:
+Operation lifecycle coordination sits below the concrete managers and owns the shared lock write path:

 1. A manager such as backup, restore, or upgrade decides it needs to start or resume work.